Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Hinge-Loss Markov Random Fields

 \subsubsection{Relaxed Linear Constraints}

 With this view of each term as a relaxed linear constraint, we can easily generalize them to arbitrary linear constraints.
 We no longer require that the inference objective be defined using only logical clauses, and instead each term can be defined using any function $\linfun_\ipot(\yy)$ that is linear in $\yy$.
-Then, the new inference objective is
+These functions can capture more general dependencies, such as beliefs about the range of values a variable can take and arithmetic relationships among variables.